gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

 ```

 #### Example 3 Series Present Worth Factor
 You paid of an 80000 loan completely in 48 months.
 You paid 2000 per month plus you paid an extra lump sum of $7000 at the end of first year.
-WHat was the interest rate on the loan?
+What was the interest rate on the loan?

 ```
 80000